jc706/NorrinCoveyPhotos-website-project/README.md

 # NorrinCoveyPhotos-website-project
-This is my website project
+This is my website project, it is legit my dude.